Transitional justice: Objectives

 In general, therefore, one can identify eight broad objectives that transitional justice aims to serve: establishing the truth, providing victims a public platform, holding perpetrators accountable, strengthening the rule of law, providing victims with compensation, effectuating institutional reform, promoting reconciliation, and promoting public deliberation.

 Strategies

+Transitional Justice is a collection of processes used with the intention to create positive peace through methods of acknowledgement, restoration, criminal justice, and amnesties.
 In order to be effective, transitional justice measures should be part of a holistic approach.
 Some human rights abuses can result in criminal prosecutions, particularly the most serious ones.
 Investigations to seek the truth and fact-finding processes into human rights violations by non-judicial bodies include Truth Commissions.
 Reparation programs can be in the form of "individual, collective, material, and/or symbolic" reparations.
 As a result of investigations, convictions and/or investigations, new or reformed laws may be adopted and institutions reformed, including those related to the "police, judiciary, military, and military intelligence."
 In some cases there are efforts to memorialization of the abuses.
 Affirmative action policies are sometimes used to facilitate transition.
 Gender justice ensures women have equal access to the mechanisms.